Rachel Grant

-Rachel Louise Grant de Longueuil (born 25 September 1977) is an English actress and TV presenter.
+Rachel Louise Grant de Longueuil (born 25 September 1977) is a British actress.

 Early life

 Grant was born on the island of Luzon in the Philippines to Michael Grant, 12th Baron de Longueuil, and Isabel Padua; her family moved to the United Kingdom when she was a baby, and she was raised in Nottingham, England.
 She is of Scottish, French-Canadian and Filipino descent.
-She is related to the British royal family through her grandfather, the 11th Baron de Longueuil, who is second cousin to Queen Elizabeth II through the Bowes-Lyon family.
+She is related to the British royal family through her grandfather, the 11th Baron of Longueuil, who was a second cousin to Queen Elizabeth II through the Bowes-Lyon family.
+That makes her a fourth cousin to Princes William and Harry.

 Acting career

 Grant played Peaceful Fountains of Desire in the 2002 James Bond film Die Another Day.
 One of her first TV roles was on SyFy as Nina, the hostess of horror show Sci-fright.
 She was Professor Myang-Li in the Sky One series Brainiac: Science Abuse from 2003-2007.
 She has starred in theatre and in TV shows including Emmerdale, Murder in Suburbia, Blue Murder and Casualty.
-She also appeared in the films Until Death, The Purifiers and more recently, in the sci-fi-fi comedy Snatchers.
+She also appeared in the films Until Death, The Purifiers and more recently, in the sci-fi comedy Snatchers.